Fancy (Iggy Azalea song): Composition

 "Fancy" is a three-minute and 19-second electro-hop, electropop, and pop rap song, which was written by Iggy Azalea and Charli XCX.
 The song was also composed and co-produced by the Invisible Men (Jason Pebworth, George Astasio and Jon Shave) and the Arcade (Kurtis Mckenzie).
 The song is played in the key of C minor without any chord progression followed, and Charli XCX's vocals range from G3 to C5.
 It is in common time and is played at a tempo of 95 beats per minute.
-Stabby synths, and hip hop chants that repeat the word hey that are similar to DJ Mustard's produced songs.
+The song features stabby synths and repeated hip hop chants of the word 'hey', which bear similarities to DJ Mustard's produced songs.
 Finger snaps are heard in the original mix.

 Release

 On 5 December 2013, an unfinished song by Azalea, which surfaced with the title "Leave It", was leaked online.
 Azalea later revealed the song was produced by the Invisible Men and the Arcade, whom she collaborated with on her entire album.
 On 5 February 2014, Azalea announced that she would be releasing a new single titled "Fancy", featuring English singer-songwriter Charli XCX, later that week.
 The song was premiered on BBC Radio 1 Xtra the evening of 6 February 2014.
 After the song's premiere, it was revealed "Fancy" was the song that had leaked titled "Leave It".
 On 17 February 2014, the song was serviced to urban contemporary radio in the United Kingdom as the album's fourth single.